yozhgoor/cargo-temp/README.md

 - Setup Criterion-based benchmarks with one flag.

 Think `cargo new`, but temporary, dependency-aware, Git-friendly and benchmark ready.
-A middle ground between the Rust playground and a full repository.
+A middle ground between [the Rust playground][rust-playground] and a full repository.

 ## Install